Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Formaldehyde

 - Inflammations

-Upon contact with mucous membranes, local irritation occurs.
-Redness, swelling, and in severe cases, ulcerations appear on the oral mucous membrane.
+Upon Contact with mucous membranes, local irritation occurs.
+On the oral mucous membrane, redness, Swelling, and in severe cases, ulcerations are observed.
 Affected animals react with increased salivation (hypersalivation) as a protective response.
-In case of eye contact, conjunctivitis occurs with redness, tearing, and blepharospasm.
+Eye Contact leads to conjunctivitis with redness, tearing, and blepharospasm.

 Diagnosis

 Imaging procedures can be helpful in assessing organ damage.
-Thoracic radiographs allow evaluation of lung changes such as edema or inflammatory infiltrates.
+X-rays of the thorax allow the assessment of lung changes such as edema or inflammatory infiltrates.
 In more complex cases, computed tomography can provide more detailed information about the extent of lung damage.

 Therapeutic principles